jeff-v-h/task-manager/README.md

 3. In terminal run `npm i`
 4. Run `npm run dev`.
 You may now begin making API requests to locahost with the port specified in your dev.env file

+## Testing

+1. Copy the example.env file in the config directory and rename it to test.env
+2. Fill out the env variables in test.env but with a database different to dev.env
+3. run `npm test`

 ## Production

 Heroku CLI will need to be installed to use the following method: